nav-solutions/gnss-qc/README.md

 Logs
 ====

-This framework uses `$RUST_LOG` for debug traces.
-Turn them on to debug, in particular:
+This framework uses `rust-log` for debug traces.
+It is controlled by the `$RUSTLOG` environment variable.
+Turn them on to debug in particular:

-* the data indexing.
-Especially when using manual indexing (custom preferences), you can make sure the framework picked up your preference correctly.
+* Data indexing: especially when using manual indexing (custom preferences)
-* when performing complex tasks, like P.V.T solutions solving, it is recommended to monitor the process using the debug traces.
+* Monitor ongoing complex process like P.V.T solutions solving.

 Core fundations
 ===============